simolus3/drift/docs/pages/docs/platforms.md

 For new projects, we generally recommend the newer ffi-based implementation, but `moor_flutter` is still maintained and suppported.

-### using `moor/ffi`
+### using `drift/native`

-The new `package:moor/ffi.dart` implementation uses `dart:ffi` to bind to sqlite3's native C apis.
+The new `package:drift/native.dart` implementation uses `dart:ffi` to bind to sqlite3's native C apis.
 This is the recommended approach for newer projects as described in the [getting started]({{ "Getting started/index.md" | pageUrl }}) guide.

-To ensure that your app ships with the latest sqlite3 version, also add a dependency to the `sqlite3_flutter_libs` package when using `package:moor/ffi.dart`!
+To ensure that your app ships with the latest sqlite3 version, also add a dependency to the `sqlite3_flutter_libs` package when using `package:drift/native.dart`!

 {% block "blocks/alert" title="A note on ffi and Android" %}
-> `package:moor/ffi.dart` is the recommended moor implementation for new Android apps.
+> `package:drift/native.dart` is the recommended drift implementation for new Android apps.
   However, there are some smaller issues on some devices that you should be aware of:

   - Using `sqlite3_flutter_libs` will include prebuilt binaries for 32-bit `x86` devices which you